Richard H. Jenrette – Short Biography

 Company: Donaldson, Lufkin, and Jenrette

 Key Success Traits: resilience, boldness, strength of character

-These days, Jenrette is into the restoration of old homes.
+Jenrette was into the restoration of old homes.
 He has even published a book on this favorite hobby, called Adventures With Old Houses.
-Even up to now, Jenrette remains active with the Harvard Business School.
-He is Director of the Associates of the Harvard Business School.
+Jenrette remained active with the Harvard Business School as the Director of the Associates of the Harvard Business School.